jackburton79/ocs-agent/README.md

-Unofficial Linux agent for OCS Inventory NG
+Unofficial OCS Inventory NG agent for Thinstation
 =====
 A couple of years ago, where I work, we started using [OCS Inventory NG](http://www.ocsinventory-ng.org), which is a really useful application in enterprises.
 It allows system administrators to inventory servers and workstations,